 Described as the blending of engineering and biology to produce new knowledge, processes, procedures, systems and products for the benefit of society, the National Science Foundation and National Institutes of Health have identified bioengineering as “an essential underpinning field for the 21st century.”
-Fields or sub-fields of bioengineering include:

 A detailed outline of the Bioengineering minor requirements is available here.